ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 * for loops
 * if-then statements

 With these concepts, you should be able to accomplish 95% of your tasks.
 Sure, there will be times where the above concepts are not enough, but again, this is an introduction to scripting rather than a deep dive.
-For the rest of this section, I will be using a file called `shell-scripting-basics.sh` unless otherwise noted.
+For the rest of this section, you can assume that I have replaced the contents of a file called `shell-scripting-basics.sh` every time I run a script unless otherwise noted.

 ### Variable declarations